Intelligent Medicine®

 Nausea that is relieved by eating is a classic symptom of hypoglycemia and thus contributes to the need for a nibble every few hours.

 Adrenal stress or exhaustion typically occurs when blood sugar issues like hypoglycemia have been ongoing for quite some time.
 It’s the heroic adrenal glands, after all, that are called upon to rescue low blood sugar when there isn’t a meal in sight (or more likely, you didn’t make time to eat).
-Years and years of this type of abuse on the adrenals will eventually burn them out.
+Years and years of this type of wear and tear on the adrenals will eventually burn them out.
 Frequent small meals that include quality protein and fats along with appropriate supplementation can help restore adrenal function.

 A qualified nutritionist can help to uncover any of these problems and suggest an appropriate treatment plan.